MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ### Configure initial client installation defaults for this layout

-A file called response.json will get created in the root folder of the layout.
+A file called `response.json` will get created in the root folder of the layout.
 This customizable file supplies the initial default settings that are configured on the client when the client initially installs from the layout.
 Common configuration options include the ability to configure which workloads, components, or languages should be installed by default on the client, where the client should receive updates from, or if out-of-support components should be removed during an update.

 More information can be found on the [Automate Visual Studio installation with a response file](automated-installation-with-response-file.md) page.

 ### Making your layout accessible via an intranet site

-Starting in June 2023, Visual Studio enables you to make your layouts available on an internal intranet site, which lets you take advantage of webserver file caching and georeplication performance capabilities.
-To use this feature, you need to be using the latest Visual Studio bootstrappers and latest Visual Studio installer.
-To take advantage of this intranet webhosting capability, the IT administrator must do the following:
+Starting in June 2023, you will be able to make your layouts available on an internal intranet site, which lets you take advantage of webserver file caching and georeplication performance capabilities.
+To use this new feature, you need to be using the latest Visual Studio bootstrappers and latest Visual Studio installer.
+IT administrators must do the following to take advantage of this intranet webhosting capability:

-1. First, create and maintain the layout and ensure that the bits are present and regularly updated on the network share as described on this page.
-Also, if you want to make sure that the client gets its updates from this intranet layout location, remember to configure the [channelUri value in the layout's response.json](automated-installation-with-response-file.md).
+1. First, create and maintain a network layout and ensure that the bits are present and regularly updated on the network share as described on this page.
+Also, remember to configure the [channelUri value in the layout's response.json](automated-installation-with-response-file.md#configure-the-response-file-used-when-installing-from-a-layout) if you want to configure the client to get its updates from the intranet layout location.
 2. Next, an admin will need to prepare an internal website and bind the source to the layout's network file location.
-You also need to ensure that the following MIME types in the table below are respected by your webserver.
-As an example, a more detailed reference description [how to set up an IIS webserver is described here](iis webserver).
+They also need to ensure that the following MIME types in the table below are respected by the webserver.
+As an example, a more detailed reference description for [how to set up an IIS webserver is described here](iis webserver).

      | **File Extension** | **MIME Type** |
      |------------------|------------------|